mojolicious/mojo.js/docs/Introduction.md

 ## Testing

 Testing you mojo.js application is as easy as creating a `test` directory and filling it with normal JavaScript tests like `test/basic.js`.
-Especially if you use [tap](https://www.npmjs.com/package/tap) and the built-in test client.
+Especially if you use [tap](https://www.npmjs.com/package/tap) and the built-in test user agent.

 ```js
 import mojo from '@mojojs/core';